The sky's the limit for four young flyers with sight loss!

 Group Captain Jim Leggat, Regional Commandant for the Air Cadets in Scotland and Northern Ireland said: “We encourage young people to think: If I can fly an aeroplane is there anything in life I can’t do?
 The exercise is about getting them to control the aircraft as much as possible.
 They will be flying to the extent that any youngster - Air Cadet or not, disabled or not - is asked to.

-"While, ultimately, it’s a matter for the instructor’s judgement, the young people will have a chance to pull back on the control column and feel the aircraft rising.
+"While, ultimately, it’s a matter of the instructor’s judgement, the young people will have a chance to pull back on the control column and feel the aircraft rising.
 They will also experience turning, flying level, climbing and descending.

 "We know that blind and partially-sighted flyers are likely to get much more out of the experience than those who do have sight.
 They 'feel' flight and appreciate the various gravitational and other forces acting on the aircraft that are often lost on others.
 We hope they have a great day in the air.

 Jane Coates from RNIB Scotland said: "This is another wonderful opportunity for more of our young people to try something they might otherwise have never been given the chance to do, because of their sight loss.
-What youngster wouldn't be thrilled to fly a plane alongside a pilot used to teaching novices?
+What youngster wouldn't be thrilled to fly a plane alongside a pilot used to teach novices?
 Flying Aces have gone out of their way to make this dream a reality."

 The instructors and the planes have been provided by flight school Tayside Aviation, based at Dundee Airport.
 Jim Watt, managing director, said: "It's great to share the excitement of taking to the skies with young people that normally would not be given that opportunity."